For the marathon and the sprint: The new Audi S3 Sportback and S3 Saloon

-Predictably for a car offering performance of this calibre, all four of the S3’s brake discs are internally ventilated.
-The front calipers are painted black as standard, but can be finished in red as an option.
+Predictably for a car offering a performance of this calibre, all four of the S3’s brake discs are internally ventilated.
+The front callipers are painted black as standard but can be finished in the red as an option.
 In UK models, they are visible behind 18-inch graphite grey alloy wheels in the S3 Sportback and S3 Saloon, and 19-inch gloss black wheels in the equivalent Vorsprung versions.

 Generous space concept Compared with their predecessors, the new S3 Sportback and S3 Saloon are three centimetres and four centimetres longer respectively, while both models are three centimetres wider.
 They share the same 2,640-millimetre wheelbase, which affords greater shoulder room and elbow room than the outgoing models, and provides for 370 litres of luggage space in the saloon and 325 and 1,145 litres of luggage space in the Sportback depending on the position of the rear bench seat.